0ranga/IGR203-todo-web-lab/README.md

 The goal was to create a simple to-do app that uses local storage to stay persistent across reloads.
 Other requirements included:
-- ability to load tasks from a file on the server using the fetch() api
+- ability to load tasks from a file on the server using the `fetch()` api
-- prevent from putting two times the same to-do
+- prevent from inputting an already-existing task
 - ability to remove all the completed tasks at once

 ## Want to try it?